pappy74/django-require_assets/README.rst

 - Document, document, document.
 - Add test cases
-- Allow named JS/CSS 'blocks' and not just files
+- Allow named CSS 'blocks' and not just files
 - Change parameters to be resolvable
 - Allow more customization of 'groups'
 - Support more than just django-css for compression/compiling